 How do I cool down my MacBook pro?

 Close the running apps and give it some time for cooling off.
 The Macbook may need to be turned off and put off the charging if it is overheated.
-The tasks need to be lessened if it might be necessary to keep it working.
+The tasks need to be lessened if it might be necessary to keep them working.

 How do I fix my MacBook from overheating?

 Minimizing multitasking will help the most in taking care of your Macbook from overheating.
-Another thing to keep in the measure is that you have an excellent tool to keep all unnecessary things off your computer.
+Another thing to keep in the measure is that you have an excellent tool to keep all unnecessary stuff off your computer.

 Do MacBook Pros overheat easily?

 As the new laptops are slim and with that CPU heats up quickly.
 Sometimes even one running task can also work in terms of heating the CPU.
 So it can entirely depend on the type of task and the way you are maintaining your device.

 Can a Mac explode?

 Yes, it could happen to any modern gadget which operates on the battery.
 It can be due to an overheating problem or other weather conditions.
 Therefore one must avoid any such visible signs of overheating.
 Take proper precautions with the battery as the lithium-ion can be reactive in certain situations.

-Also, if your Mac is performing way too slow than ever and if you’re experiencing trouble with its performance, you can go for the Cleanup My System tool.
-Cleanup My System is an amazing Mac cleaning tool power-packed with some advanced features that can improve your Mac’s performance within no time and make it as good as new!
+Also, if your Mac is performing way too slow than ever and you’re experiencing trouble with overall performance, consider using a professional tool like Cleanup My System.
+It’s an excellent Mac cleaning tool power-packed with some advanced features that can improve your Mac’s performance within no time and make it as good as new!